 I look forward to (trying to) understand language, as lived by the Inuit – to learn about their livelihood and rich intangible and tangible heritage that compels me as much as the natural landscape.
 I believe that the importance of a language manifests in the essence of humanity.
 We exist to communicate with others – to share how we feel and understand the world around us.

 I will be confronted with the expansive beauty of the Arctic and the reality of the dire situation that it continues to face – every year the ice is losing more mass than is being created.
 Climate change is a human issue that must transcend economics and politics.
 This is also a project to bring awareness to the reality of the change that is happening locally and globally.

 Travel, like learning a new language, has allowed me to expand my worldview and learn about a culture.
-‘Aluu’ is a journey to bridge images and words that are inspired by place.
-Read the stories here.
+These blog posts are part of my journey to bridge images and words that are inspired by place.